kevinfarrugia/code-splitting-demo/readme.md

 </Suspense>
 ```

-### Why did you disable SSR?

-I disabled SSR to simplify the demo as ReactDOMServer does not yet support Suspense.
-This could be mitigated using dynamic imports or [Loadable Components](https://github.com/gregberge/loadable-components).
+### Does code-splitting work with named exports?

+`React.lazy` requires you to have a default export, however you may still use named exports for other components, even for those which are being referenced by the lazily loaded component. ✅

+### Will `export * from "./my-module"` be tree-shaken?

+No, using `export * from "./my-module"` means that any named export in `./my-module` will be included in the chunk and is strongly discouraged.
+If you use default exports and have your linters setup correctly, then this syntax isn't even permitted. ❌

+The example code includes a component [**Page3**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/page3/index.jsx) which uses named exports and also exports an unused component [**../glider-named-export**](https://github.com/kevinfarrugia/code-splitting-demo/blob/master/src/js/components/glider-named-export/index.jsx).
+The resultant chunk includes the contents of both **../glider-named-export** and **../glider**, even if only one of the components is actually being used.
+There are no linting errors apart from `import/prefer-default-export`, making this issue with tree-shaking difficult to debug & identify.

 ### Does this work with critical (inlined) CSS?

+Of course it does. ✅

-The current configuration inlines a single critical CSS file which includes all critical CSS defined across the project.
+The configuration used in this demo inlines a single critical CSS file which includes all critical CSS defined across the project.
 This is done using the following code inside **scripts/webpack.config.js**:

 ```
 criticalStyles: {